Dr Emily Parke

 Research | Current

-- Philosophy of science (especially scientific experimentation and modelling)
+- Philosophy of scientific experimentation and modelling

-- Philosophy of biology (especially evolutionary, experimental and microbiology)
+- Philosophy of conservation and invasion biology

 Teaching | Current